Better executable path queries in GHC 9.4

 The query mechanism (if it exists) might be unable to return a result.
 For example, when the executable file has been deleted.
 The result may vary during the lifetime of a process.

-data Maybe a = Nothing | Just a
+data Maybe a = Nothing | Just aAccordingly, a suitable type to model this problem is:

-models the presence or absence of a query
+executablePath :: Maybe (IO (Maybe FilePath))The outer Maybe models the presence or absence of a query

 mechanism.
-The query itself has the type IO (Maybe FilePath)
+The query itself has the type IO (Maybe FilePath).

-models that the query might be unable to return
+The inner Maybe models that the query might be unable to return

-a valid FilePath
+a valid FilePath.

 The type is also a kind of (machine-checked) documentation.
 It